Fivell/policies/source/sections/22-key_definitions.md

      that the PHI cannot be retrieved.

-- _Vendors_: Persons from other organizations marketing or selling products or services, or providing services to Datica.
+- _Vendors_: Persons from other organizations marketing or selling products or services, or providing services to Versionista.

 - _Vulnerability_: A weakness or flaw in an information system that can be accidentally triggered or intentionally exploited by a threat and lead to a